James Gandolfini as Tony Soprano, New Jersey mob boss

 Although many disagreed with creator David Chase’s decision to (IF YOU HAVEN’T SEEN THE EPISODE AND DON’T WANT TO KNOW WHAT HAPPENED EVEN THOUGH IT’S BECOME FAMOUS OVER THE LAST NINE YEARS STOP READING NOW) cut to several seconds of black before resuming the end credits*, “Made in America” as a whole has grown considerably popular after nearly a decade of revisits and analysis with more articles, columns, blog posts, and think pieces about that single episode than most TV shows get in their entirety.
 Its reputation has grown to the point where the Chase-penned and directed “Made in America” is now considered by many to be one of the best television finales in the medium’s history, and its unforgettable conclusion – and the reaction to it – has become an American pop culture phenomenon.

-* Chase didn’t even want to include the end credits, but the Directors Guild of America wouldn’t allow it.
+* Chase didn’t even want to include the end credits, but the Directors Guild of America wouldn’t allow the omission.

 Up to the point where Tony Soprano looked up and our worlds went black, “Made in America” had deftly been wrapping up the show’s loose ends, both on the front of mob war and familial strife.
 As in real life, there were few ultimate conclusions, and the show’s narrative was winding down by the time Tony arranged to meet his wife and children at Holsten’s Brookdale Confectionary, an old-school ice cream parlor in Bloomfield.
 Tony is the first to arrive, ordering onion rings for the table.
 Eventually, the bell on the door rings to herald the entrance of the restaurant’s arrivals, including Tony’s wife Carmela (Edie Falco) and son A.J.
 (Robert Iler) arrive, as well as a man in a Members Only jacket that has become the object of much of the episode’s speculation.
 As the man walks past their table to ostensibly use the restroom, Bobby Bacala’s words (“You probably don’t even hear when it happens, right?”) may be echoing in Tony’s head… or he may just be heeding the advice he once gave A.J. to “remember the good times.”
 Outside, Tony’s daughter Meadow (Jamie-Lynn Sigler) is running late and struggling to park her car.
 The door’s bell rings.
 Tony looks up and-